liangyuRain/chest-xray-pneumonia/README.md

 Since human lungs are generally symmetric, we use horizontal flip in the data augmentation.
 Besides the horizontal flip, we have also used random affine with relatively small parameters, because we do not want to change the shape and direction of the X-ray images too much.

-With data augmentation, we retrained Inception without unfreeze pretrained layers.
+With data augmentation, we retrained Inception without unfrozen pretrained layers.
 The result ends up with a slight improvement on test accuracy.
 Without data augmentation, test accuracy becomes stable around 83%; with data augmentation, test accuracy becomes stable around 85%.

 ### Second Attempt to Unfreeze Pretrained Layers